pnieves2019/MAELAS/README.md

 * ```vasp_mae```, ```vasp_mae_jsub```, and ```vasp_mae_0``` (interconnected bash scripts to run VASP calculations automatically)
 * ```vasp_mae_cp_oszicar``` (bash script to get the calculated ```OSZICAR_0_0_C``` files after VASP calculation is finished)

 The generated files vasp_mae, vasp_mae_jsub and vasp_mae_0 are interconnected scripts to submit jobs in HPC facilities.
 One needs only to execute the file vasp_mae in order to run all VASP jobs automatically.
-Note that the user might need to modify ```vasp_mae_jsub``` depending on the cluster or local computer queuing system.
+Note that the user might need to modify ```vasp_mae_jsub``` (it is in PBS Pro format) depending on the cluster or local computer batch scheduling.
 You can specify some job settings in these scripts by adding more tags in the command line.
 For instance,
 ```bash
 maelas -m -i POSCAR_rlx -k 70 -s1 1 0 0 -s2 0 0 1 -t 48 -c 24 -q qprod -a OPEN-00-00 -f /scratch/example_mag
 ```